FabLabToscana/fabacademy-bootcamp-2017/123_modeling.md

 - Parametric (OpenSCAD, OnShape, Solidworks)
 - [CAD Tutorials](http://archive.fabacademy.org/archives/2016/doc/cad.html)

-**Assignment, make a 3D Model that can't be built usiing a 2D design, either mesh or parametric**
+**Assignment 3: make a 3D Model that can't be built using a 2D design, either mesh or parametric, usign an actual object as reference for dimensions**